 If you’re keen on engaging in more activities, the hike up to the Cape Rachado lighthouse is great fun!
 The lighthouse itself does not allow entry to visitors, but you can hike through the wild jungle trail to reach the hilltop for spectacular views of the Indian Ocean.
 Totally worth the effort!

 How to reach: To reach Port Dickson town, take the KTM Komuter train from KL Sentral to Seremban station.
 Once you get there, hop on a bus that’ll take you to Port Dickson.
-Alternatively, here’s a great way to book a day trip to Port Dickson.
+Alternatively, book a private transfer to and from Port Dickson for a hasslefree experience.

 Bukit in Malay means hill.
 So, if you’re looking for some respite from the city heat, head uphill to this beautiful little town called Bukit Tinggi.
 The 2 most popular attractions here are a French-style resort called Colmar Tropicale and a Japanese village.